Introduction to OpenShift AI

 Note: The OpenShift Developer Sandbox has a storage restriction, limiting it to 15GB.
 Therefore, default values cannot be used in this context.

-• Click on the "Open" button, beside the status.
+• Click on the "Open↗" button, located beside the status.

-• Authorize access with the OpenShift cluster by clicking on the "Allow selected permissions", as shown in Figure 9.
+• Authorize the access with the OpenShift cluster by clicking on the "Allow selected permissions," similar to how it's shown in Figure 11.

 OpenShift requests permission to access the notebook in the browser.

-After granting permissions with OpenShift, you will be directed to the Jupyter Notebook page, resembling Figure 10 below.
+After granting permissions with OpenShift, you will be directed to the Jupyter Notebook page, resembling the depiction in Figure 12 below.

 The Explore page of Jupyter Notebook provides a plethora of options to begin with.

-4. How to get the existing data science project in Jupyter notebook
+4. How to access the current data science project within Jupyter Notebook

-The Jupyter notebook provides functionality to fetch or clone existing GitHub repositories, similar to any other standard IDE.
-Therefore, in this lesson, we will clone an existing simple ML/AI code into the notebook using the following instructions.
+The Jupyter Notebook provides functionality to fetch or clone existing GitHub repositories, similar to any other standard IDE.
+Therefore, in this lesson, we will clone an existing simple AI/ML code into the notebook using the following instructions.

-• From the top, click on the "Git Clone" icon, similar to as shown in the following Figure 11.
+• From the top, click on the "Git Clone" icon, similar to the illustration shown in Figure 13 below.

 • Open the "openshift-ai-test.ipynb" file.

-You will get the view of a Jupyter notebook.
+You will be presented with the view of a Jupyter Notebook.

 5. Learn how to execute code in a Jupyter notebook